DNS Manager Overview

 This generates a large amount of information about the domain.
 The basic information you need will be near the top of the output, so you might have to scroll back to see it.

-If you’re on a Windows machine, or you’re more comfortable using a web-based tool, you can also use kloth.net for dig requests and whois.net for WHOIS requests.
+For a web-based tool, you can also use kloth.net for dig requests and whois.net for WHOIS requests.
 Note that since you’re running these lookups from a third-party website, the information they find is not necessarily what your local computer has cached.
 There should be a difference only if you’ve made recent changes to your DNS information.

 This guide is published under a CC BY-ND 4.0 license.